Modern Javascript - Var, Let & Const - Are all same? Part 2

 In Javascript, it is good to not declare variables as global variables.
 Because of the global scope, it is possible that global variables can be changed from anywhere in the program.
 Think about the large complex programs where multiple teams are working on a common module.
 To prevent this, one needs to ensure that the scope of the variables is limited to the code block within whey they need to be accessed.

-This is where let
+This is where let and const come into play.

 let